 5. Try crushing your fruit

-For a quick flavor infusion, just mash your desired fruit in a bowl with a potato masher, back of a fork, or mortar and pestle.
+For a quick flavor infusion for water, just mash your desired fruit in a bowl with a potato masher, back of a fork, or mortar and pestle.
 Add the mashed mixture to a glass of water, add a little ice, stir and enjoy!

 6. Buy your flavors

-Hey, when I don’t feel like doing all of the above, I get a little help from my local grocery store, or Wally World (that’s Walmart for you civilians).
+Hey, when I don’t feel like doing all of the above, I get a little help to flavor water from my local grocery store, or Wally World (that’s Walmart for you civilians).
 And if I’m really feeling lazy, I just shop online (Amazon to the rescue)!